PerfectlySoft/PerfectDocs/guide/filemaker.md

 # FileMaker

 The FileMaker Server connector provides access to FileMaker Server databases using the XML Web publishing interface.
-It allows you to allows you to search for, add, update and delete records in a hosted FileMaker database.
+It allows you to search for, add, update and delete records in a hosted FileMaker database.

 ## System Requirements